Skip to main content

 2023

-Immediately after winning the shootout, it was time to bring me back down from my high.
-My back had been worsening throughout 2022, and I made the decision to undergo an Artificial Disc Replacement surgery.
+Immediately after winning the shootout, it was time to be brought down from my high.
+My back had been worsening throughout 2022, and I had been scheduled to undergo an Artificial Disc Replacement surgery, which I had delayed to take part in the shootout, against the advice of my doctors!

 In late december, Dr Richard Guyer of the Texas Back Institute removed my L4-L5 disc, and replaced it with a Centinel Spine ProDisc L Artificial Implant.